 Supported will be sustainable model projects, qualifications, nationwide conferences, recommendation focused research, that give impetus for a qualified artistic and cultural intermediation and enable new methodical approaches.
 These projects should aim especially those people that don't come into contact with cultural activities offered by traditional cultural institutions and enable them to own cultural activities.

 The "Alliance for Education" was established by the Federal Ministry of Education and Research and forms a cooperation of 29 initiatives, associations and foundations in the field of culture, education, sports and economy to support and encourage educationally disadvantaged children and young people.
-In this context the minister pronounced his high appreciation for the art as developer of the personality.
-In the coming years the ministry seeks to realise concrete assistance measures on an extensive scale through the programme "Pact on Education" which will start in February 2012.

 The results of recent cultural policy discussions revealed that arts education for children and young people in schools and in non-school education has to be strengthened.
 The "Enquete-Kommission" on Culture in Germany placed this topic on the top of its agenda.
 Other initiatives worth mentioning are: